Melkor-1/arena/README.md

 ## Building:

 The whole implementation is about 230 lines of code (besides the test run), and compiles perfectly with C99 and above.
+The tests require one C-11 specific feature (`stdalign.h`).

 To build a sample program, clone the repository and run: